PetarKing/butler-assistant/README.md

   - Improve documentation for using and setting up MCP & Community tools.
 - 🔜 **Near-shore:**
   - 🕷️ Introduce separate vector stores, web-scraper (like [craw4ai](https://github.com/unclecode/crawl4ai)), and management util to list and delete stores easily.
-    - Making sure model is aware of them, and can choose which one to search using embedding search tools we already have.
-    - Optionally, create a tool for the agent to populate a new vector store based on a web domain.
+    - Alternatively, use a [Chroma MCP](https://hub.docker.com/r/mcp/chroma) to manage multiple vector stores.
-  - ⚗️ Introduce test coverage, including end-to-end using pre-recorded wav files, and llm-as-judge for assertions.
+  - ⚗️ Introduce test coverage, possibly including end-to-end using pre-recorded wav files, and llm-as-judge for assertions.
   - *Consider* using LangChat's chat wrapper for the butler agenet, to simplify tool importing and usage.
     - ⚠ Concerns around locking in, and unforseen complexity.
     - ➕ Allows for llm provider interchangability.